 As part of our commitment to innovation in education, Goodwin University is home to two exceptional inter-district magnet schools on our East Hartford campus.
 These magnet schools interface with our college programs on several levels.
 Students at the Connecticut River Academy participate in college-level coursework and earn college credits while still in high school, and Riverside Magnet School serves as a field site for observation of our high quality educational programs for The University students in our Early Childhood Education and Child Study programs.

 Having these magnet schools on campus provides unique opportunities for students at each of these schools, and benefits students at Goodwin University.

 The Connecticut River Academy

-Students at the Connecticut River Academy have the opportunity to take courses at Goodwin University and earn up to 35 transferable college credits while still in high school — all at no tuition cost.
+Students at the Connecticut River Academy have the opportunity to take courses at Goodwin University and earn over 35 transferable college credits while still in high school — all at no tuition cost.
 The Connecticut River Academy features a sustainability theme that focuses on environmental science and advanced manufacturing.
 Thanks to CTRA’s connection to Goodwin University, students at the Academy have the opportunity to study advanced manufacturing in our brand new, state-of-the-art advanced manufacturing space, and utilize our environmental science research vessel on the Connecticut River.

 Riverside Magnet School